pandora-mccme/hdbmonitor/README.md

 }
 ```

-Files of checks are real SQL files with optional comments required for setting check behavior.
+Files of checks and jobs are plain SQL files with optional comments required for setting check behavior.
 These files may have arbitrary names, even extension is unchecked.

 Proper check file contents may look like that:
 ```